phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 The disadvantage of this approach is that additional page tables are needed for storing the mapping of the physical memory.
 These page tables need to be stored somewhere, so they use up a part of physical memory, which can be a problem on devices with a small amount of memory.

 On x86_64, however, we can use [huge pages] with size 2MiB for the mapping, instead of the default 4KiB pages.
 This way, mapping 32 GiB of physical memory only requires 132 KiB for page tables since only one level 3 table and 32 level 2 tables are needed.
-Huge pages are also more cache efficient, since they use less entries in the translation lookaside buffer (TLB).
+Huge pages are also more cache efficient since they use fewer entries in the translation lookaside buffer (TLB).

 [huge pages]: https://en.wikipedia.org/wiki/Page_%28computer_memory%29#Multiple_page_sizes